Unboxed-Software/solana-course/content/token-program.md

 );
 ```

-Below is what `createAccount` does under the hood.
+Below is what `createAccount` does under the hood:

 1. Use `getMint` to retrieve the data associated with the `mint`
 2. Use `getAccountLenForMint` to calculate the space needed for the token account